wp-plugins/wp-html5-category-selector/readme.txt

 == Upgrade Notice ==

 = 1.0.3 =
-Not big need to update, unless you using it on app themes.
+No big need to update.

 = 1.0.2 =
 Support for custom post types.